pergolafabio/Hikvision-Addons/hikvision-sip2rtsp/readme.md

 # Home Assistant Add-on: Hikvision SIP2RTSP for Asterisk

+IMORTANT: To use this add-on, you need to have a working Asterisk server, or any PBX of your choise...
+This add-on is nothing more then an extension thay you can call with auto-answer enabled, to display the RTSP feed, below i have added some info about how to setup Asterisk...
+Here is a nice addon for Asterisk to play with: https://github.com/TECH7Fox/asterisk-hass-addons

 ## Background info:

 Hikvision intercom devices have the ability to register on a PBX, but the disadvantage of using the SIP setting on the device: